-- Boil until slightly thickened, whisking constantly (about 2-3 minutes).
+- Boil until slightly thickened, whisking constantly (about 2 to 3 minutes).
 Remove from heat.

-- Cook time includes time it takes oven temperature to decrease to 250 degrees F and resting time.
+- Cook time includes time it takes oven temperature to decrease to 200 degrees F (approximately 7 minutes).

 - Cooking times vary depending on how chilled roast is when going into oven and shape of roast.